Breakfast daily including a traditional sugar shack breakfast, 8 lunches, 10 three-course dinners including a farewell dinner in Old Town Montréal

 Drive north this morning to Cap-de-la-Madeleine for a visit to the BASILICA OF OUR LADY OF THE ROSARY, a national shrine famous for its fine stained-glass windows.
 Time to stroll through the grounds of the sanctuary and see the miraculous Madonna in the old chapel.
 Continue your journey to romantic Québec City, one of the most historic and best-preserved cities in North America.
 This evening, enjoy regional FRENCH CUISINE at a special dinner in Old Town Québec.

 Before leaving Québec, we’ll stop at a SUGAR SHACK for a guided tour to learn the art of making maple syrup and to enjoy a traditional sugar shack breakfast.
 On to Montréal, where sightseeing with a Local Guide takes in NOTRE DAME BASILICA, the Old Seminary of St. Sulpice, and a drive to the top of Mount Royal to enjoy a panorama of the city.
-This evening, enjoy a farewell dinner in the heart of Old Montréal—the perfect ending to your vacation!
+This evening, enjoy a farewell dinner in the heart of Old Montréal.

 Spend the morning at leisure.
-This afternoon, transfer to the pier to embark on your Holland America cruise ship, the MS Veendam (sailing on the April 29, May 27, June 24, July 8, 22, August 5, 19, and September 2, 16 departures) or the MS Rotterdam (sailing on the August 26, September 9 and 23 departures).
+This afternoon, transfer to the pier to embark on your Holland America cruise ship, the MS Zaandam or MS Amsterdam.

 Visit Canada’s only walled city, which, until the British victory of 1759, was the center of New France and today is a UNESCO World Heritage Site.
 Stroll within the walls and see the Place d’Armes, Laval Seminary, and ancient Place Royale.
 Also see Old World houses crowding the narrow streets in Lower Town by the St. Lawrence River and the historic Plains of Abraham.